Sometimes you can just spend a couple of hours with someone, but it can change the way you see the rest of your life.

 She pulled out her schedule for the week.
 There would be stretching class, walks, Tai Chi, and bingo.
 Then she showed me the bistro area in the commons, and offered some tea and one of the rock-hard sugar free cookies that sat on a plate on the counter.

-We said goodbye, and I drove away, feeling so much respect for her, for what she is facing and how she is facing it with grace.
+We said goodbye, and I drove away, feeling respect for her, for what she is facing and how she is facing it with grace.
 But it was sad to think she wouldn’t remember this day at all.

 I can’t begin to imagine what she is going through, slowly losing her independence, a sense of herself.